Havana Biennial: 2nd Bienal de La Habana

 Held in 1986, it sought a broader curatorial work and extended its scope including the presence of artists from Africa, the Middle East and Asia.
 Some 700 artists from 56 countries participated.
 The main objective of this edition was to position the event in the Third World.
 It also consolidated itself as a meeting place for "non-Western" artists.

-The artists awarded in this biennial were José Bedia Valdés, Carlos Capelán, Alberto Chissano, Jogen Chowdury, Joaquín Lavado (Quino), Lani Maestro, Manuel Mendive, Antonio Ole, Marta Palau, José Tola.
+The artists awarded in this biennial were José Bedia Valdés, Carlos Capelán, Alberto Chissano, Jogen Chowdury, Joaquín Lavado (Quino), Lani Maestro, Manuel Mendive, Antonio Ole, Marta Palau, José Tola, and Juan Manuel Ugarte Eléspuru.

 3rd Bienal de La Habana

 Subject: Tradition and Contemporaneity in the plastic arts and the Third World environment.